worldbank/template/docs/good-practices.md

-# Good Practices for Data Science Projects
+# Overview
-In the following series of documents, we share what we consider as best practices for executing data science projects.
-Its worth noting that these best practices are designed with the work of the <span style="color:#3EACAD">Data Lab</span> in mind.
-As such, they dont fully apply to all data science projects although we belive they are still extremely useful.
-These will cover the following topics.
+In this series of documents, we present what we consider best practices for executing data science projects.
+It’s important to note that these practices are tailored specifically to the work of the <span style="color:#3EACAD">Data Lab</span>.
+While they may not be universally applicable to all data science projects, we believe they remain highly valuable.

+These documents will cover the following topics:

-1.**GitHub and Git workflows and practices**
+1.**Git and GitHub Workflow Standards and Guidelines**

-2.**Communicating with Clients/Audiences**

-3.**Documenting Analytics and Notebook Styling**
+2.**Guidelines for Communicating and Presenting Data Outputs.**

+3.**Standards for Documenting and Styling Analytical Notebooks**